You can order FAMILIES AND OTHER ENEMIES: A Cape Charade short story by Christina Dodd, at these online retailers:

 Kellen Adams has fought battles, saved lives, earned the respect of her colleagues and the love of her friends.
 But now, can she triumph against the greatest challenge of her life — her family?

-Pre-order FAMILIES AND OTHER ENEMIES, a new Kellen Adams Cape Charade short story by beloved bestseller, Christina Dodd, filled with her trademark humor, tears and warmth.
+Pre-order FAMILIES AND OTHER ENEMIES, a new Kellen Adams Cape Charade e-novella by beloved bestseller, Christina Dodd, filled with her trademark humor, tears and warmth.

 Kellan’s hand hovered over her phone.